SQE Articles

 You scored 58% on your last mock.
 You are panicking.
 That means you will fail the real exam, right?
 Wrong.
 Your mock score means almost nothing about what you will score on exam day.

-Most candidates do practice questions.
-They get some right, some wrong.
-They move on.
-That is not a system.
-That is just spinning your wheels.
+Most candidates do practice questions, get some right, get some wrong, and move on.
+That is not the most effective way to learn.

 Read articleThe Practice Question Plateau: When You are Doing 100 Questions But Not Improving